SharonNicG/52465-Assignment/README.md

 # Programming for Data Analysis 52465 - Assignment

 ### Assignment Description
 The assignment concerns the `numpy.random` package in Python.
+Full details available [here](https://github.com/SharonNicG/52465-Assignment/blob/main/ProgDA_Assignment.pdf).

 It requires the creation of a Jupyter notebook explaining the use of the package.
 This includes detailed explanations of at least five of the distributions provided for in the package.